kenschenke/Pascal65/docs/docs/icode/intro.md

 ## Operands

-An operand can be one of three categories: a literal, a variable reference, a label, or a memory dereference.
+An operand can be one of four categories: a literal, a variable reference, a label, or a memory dereference.

 ### Literal